quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/flashcards/2A012---Reinforcement-Learning_processed/2rla_part70_The_Bellman_Err.md

 Background context explaining the concept.
 The Value Error (BE) is a measure of how well an approximate value function fits the true value function in an MDP.
 In different MDPs that generate the same data, the BE can vary significantly due to structural differences.
 :p How does the Value Error (BE) differ between two MDPs with the same observable data?
 ??x
 The Value Error (BE) differs between two MDPs even if they produce the same observable data because their internal structures and value functions are distinct.
-For instance, in one MDP, a constant value function \(v = 0\) might be an exact solution, while for another, it could produce significant errors.
+For instance, in one MDP, a constant value function $v = 0$ might be an exact solution, while for another, it could produce significant errors.
 ```java
 // Pseudocode to calculate BE for different MDPs
 public class ValueError {